scottprahl/grheat/README.rst

 - Solutions for exponential heating of a semi-infinite absorbing medium.
 - Supports different boundary conditions at the surface (z=0): infinite, adiabatic, and zero.
-- Accurate and efficient calculations based on mathematical formulations provided in recognized literature (e.g., Carslaw and Jaeger, Prahl's 1995 SPIE paper).
+- Accurate and efficient calculations based on mathematical formulations provided in recognized literature (e.g., Carslaw and Jaeger).

 Installation
 ------------